Unleash the Potential of Long Semantic IDs for Generative Recommendation: Methodology

-where $\gamma$ is the temperature.
-Crucially, the computational cost of this step scales with the vocabulary size ($m \times M$), which is independent of the candidate pool size $|\mathcal{I}|$.
+where $\gamma$ is the prediction temperature.
+Crucially, this operation's complexity scales only with the vocabulary footprint ($m \times M$), remaining entirely independent of the candidate pool size $|\mathcal{I}|$.

-\textbf{Vectorized Score Gathering.} Second, we compute scores for all candidates.
-Since each item $j \in \mathcal{I}$ is represented by a pre-quantized token tuple $\mathbf{c}_j {=} (c_{j,1}, \dots, c_{j,m})$, we do not perform further embedding computations.
-Instead, we treat item IDs as indices to directly retrieve their corresponding log-probabilities from matrix $\mathbf{P}$ via a fast vectorized gather operation:
+\textbf{Vectorized Score Gathering.} Since each candidate item $j \in \mathcal{I}$ is pre-quantized as a discrete token tuple $\mathbf{c}_j = (c_{j,1}, \dots, c_{j,m})$, we eliminate online embedding computations entirely.
+Instead, candidate indices are utilized to directly retrieve and aggregate individual log-probabilities from the matrix $\mathbf{P}$ via a fast vectorized gather-and-sum pipeline: